 The data was statistically analyzed by using statistical analysis of variance (ANOVA) and critical difference technique.
 A significant difference between the treatments was determined by using CD (Critical Difference) test (Gacula and Singh 2008).

-3.11 PERIOD OF STUDY

-The time taken for this experiment study was from January 2025 – July 2025.

-3.12 RESULTS AND DISCUSSION
+3.11 3.12 RESULTS AND DISCUSSION

 Finding of present study entitled “Formulation of Food Products Using Peanut Milk and Its Residue” on different aspects as per the methodology have been and analysed statistically.
 The entire experiment was undertaken to make healthy and protein enriched products i.e., peanut milk custard and nutri-dense choco balls with peanut milk and its residue.